How to Label and Ship Food Products Like a Pro

 Name and address.

-What about the expiration date?
 This differs between states and organizations.
-If you're shipping your item using Amazon FBA, for example, you're required to list an expiration date on the box and on each individual unit.
+If you're shipping your item using Amazon FBA, you're required to list an expiration date on the box and on each individual unit.

 Double check your state's laws and any marketplace requirements to ensure your packaging meets each one's individual requirements.